fradmehr/Global_Partners/README.md

 IAM credentials:
 Policies: AmazonS3FullAccess; AWSGlueServiceRole
 3. Create S3 bucket as the destination to load the files
 4. Create IAM user to read files in S3 from local python code.
+Use (2.
+S3 to local computer-Global Partners.ipynb) to read files.
 5. Run python code to create streamlit app (glabalpartners_questions.py) in terminal.
 cd <directory>
 streamlit run glabalpartners_questions.py